 Superintendent, Baltimore County Public Schools

 Distinguished as a vibrant and visionary leader, Superintendent Dr. S. Dallas Dance has united Baltimore County Public Schools students, staff, and the community into Team BCPS, a powerful force committed to producing globally competitive graduates.
 As superintendent of the 25th largest school system in the nation, Dr. Dance, whose tenure began in 2012, is responsible for overseeing the instruction of about 111,000 students and leading and managing a $1.76 billion budget, more than 21,000 employees, and 175 schools, centers, and programs.

 In collaboration with Team BCPS, Dr. Dance spearheaded the development of Blueprint 2.0, a five-year strategic plan focused on academics, safety, communication, and organizational effectiveness.
-One critical strategy is making high school graduation a districtwide priority.
-As a result, the BCPS graduation rate surged to 87.6 percent for the Class of 2014, up nearly four percentage points since Dr. Dance’s tenure began in 2012, and earning BCPS a 2014 District of Distinction award from District Administration magazine.
+One critical strategy is making high school graduation a systemwide priority.
+As a result, the BCPS graduation rate surged to 87.8 percent for the Class of 2015, up four percentage points since Dr. Dance’s tenure began in 2012.
+BCPS was honored with a 2014 District of Distinction award from District Administration magazine for these gains.

 Under Dr. Dance’s leadership, fundamental shifts in teaching and learning are taking place through groundbreaking initiatives.
 First, S.T.A.T.
 (Students and Teachers Accessing Tomorrow) is designed to create a 1:1 digital learning environment for all 111,000 students.
 S.T.A.T. put curriculum first, redefining how instruction is delivered, and placing a stronger emphasis on personalized instruction and critical thinking skills.
 In addition, Passport Schools are expanding world language instruction into elementary grades so that students graduate fluent in a second language.